microsoft/azuredevopslabs/labs/vsts/microservices/readme.md

 <a name="Ex1Task3"></a>
 ### Task 3: Creating an Azure Container Service ###

 1. Launch **PuTTYgen**.
 We will use it to generate the public key required to set up an Azure Container Service instance.
-There are other options for generating keys that may be more appropriate for the level of control you need in production.
-Please see [this article](https://docs.microsoft.com/en-us/azure/virtual-machines/virtual-machines-linux-ssh-from-windows?toc=%2fazure%2fvirtual-machines%2flinux%2ftoc.json) for more details.
+You will also use the private key later to connect to administration tools available to manage the service.
+There are other options for generating keys that may be more appropriate for the level of control you need in production, so please see [this article](https://docs.microsoft.com/en-us/azure/virtual-machines/virtual-machines-linux-ssh-from-windows?toc=%2fazure%2fvirtual-machines%2flinux%2ftoc.json) for more details.

 1. Click **Generate** to start the key generation.